24 Hours (ER): Writing

 The script for this episode was written by author Michael Crichton.
-It is very heavily based on a screenplay he wrote in 1974, then entitled "ED" (for emergency department) based on his own experience as an emergency room intern whilst attending Harvard Medical School.
+It is very heavily based on a screenplay he wrote in 1974, then entitled "EW" (short for Emergency Ward) based on his own experience as an emergency room intern whilst attending Harvard Medical School.
 No producers showed any interest in his screenplay and so Crichton turned his attention to other projects.
 He later began a partnership with director Steven Spielberg.
 Spielberg read the screenplay and was intrigued, expressing interest in adapting it into a movie.
-However, when Crichton informed him of a book he was writing about dinosaurs, which would go on to be the 1990 novel, Jurassic Park, Spielberg shelved "ED" and worked on adapting the novel into the 1993 feature film of the same name.
+However, when Crichton informed him of a book he was writing about dinosaurs, which would go on to be the 1990 novel, Jurassic Park, Spielberg shelved "EW" and worked on adapting the novel into the 1993 feature film of the same name.

-After the release of Jurassic Park, Spielberg returned his attention to "ED."
+After the release of Jurassic Park, Spielberg returned his attention to "EW."
 Upon considering the potential for there to be a series of several movies based upon the idea, he realised that it may be better as a series of television episodes.
 He passed the script on to a team at his production company, Amblin Entertainment.
 Anthony Thomopoulos, then head of Amblin's television division, contacted Les Moonves, then CEO of Warner Bros.
 Television and told him about the idea for the show and sent the script to them.
 John Wells, under contract at Amblin at the time, became attached to the project as a producer.
 He and Crichton discussed the project over lunch, discovering they had very similar ideas on how to approach the series.

 Warner Bros. took the project to NBC, together with the 'dream team' of Crichton, Spielberg and Wells.
 Warren Littlefield, head of NBC Entertainment at the time, liked the project, but there was much debate and controversy among other executives at the network, who were dubious about the nature of the story as well as the number of characters and parallel subplots that they were worried audiences wouldn't be able to follow.
 NBC offered a chance to make a two-hour made-for-TV movie from the script, which the studio and team rejected.
 They then tried to get picked up at another network but were unsuccessful, before eventually returning to NBC who greenlit a pilot.
 Wells contacted previous collaborator, Neal Baer, a qualified doctor, to update the script as a lot of the medicine had become outdated in the almost two decades that elapsed since it was written.